+Marc Murnaghan

-Marc Murnaghan Director Age: 51 Residence: Ontario, Canada Director Since: May 2015 Not Independent Mr. Murnaghan has an Honours of Business Administration (HBA) from the University of Western Ontario.
-Mr. Murnaghan has been Chief Executive Officer of Polaris since May 13, 2015.
-Mr. Murnaghan has over 20 years of experience in the investment banking business and was Co-Head of the Investment Banking group at Cormark Securities Inc. Prior to his role as Co-Head of Investment Banking, Mr. Murnaghan ran the Power and Alternative Energy group where he advised and raised capital for companies in the sector in areas such as solar, wind, hydro, geothermal, biomass, power electronics, battery technologies and fuel cells.
-Mr. Murnaghan was formerly Chair of the Board of Autism 2022 Committee Memberships: Speaks Canada for more than 10 years.
+Director Age: 53 Residence: Ontario, Canada Initially Elected: June 2015 Not Independent Mr. Murnaghan has been Chief Executive Officer of Polaris since May 13, 2015.
+Mr. Murnaghan has over 20 years of experience in the investment banking business and was Co-Head of the Investment Banking group at Cormark Securities Inc. Prior to his role as Co-Head of Investment Banking, Mr. Murnaghan ran the Power and Alternative Energy group where he helped raise equity capital for companies in the sector in areas such as solar, wind, hydro, geothermal, biomass, power electronics, battery technologies and fuel cells.
+Over his career, Mr. Murnaghan has also acted as advisor to companies on strategic transactions, including corporate sales, asset sales and strategic investments